 You can either visually inspect your teeth using the mirror or try to bite down to see if your teeth fit together.
 When unsure, you are encouraged to visit a dentist or orthodontist so that he/she can conduct a thorough examination of your dental condition and advise accordingly.

 After your braces treatment, you can expect to have aligned teeth, improved appearance, more confidence as well as better dental health.

 What are the types of braces available?

 There are four types of braces commonly offered in the dental clinics found in Singapore.

-Stainless steel braces, also known as traditional metal braces, is the most common type of orthodontic treatment in Singapore.
+Also known as traditional metal braces, they are the most common type of orthodontic treatment in Singapore.
 Metal brackets are bonded onto the outer surface of your teeth and an arch wire is passed through these brackets to exert a pressure on the teeth.
 The pressure will help to move your teeth to the desired alignment.

 Pros: Least expensive.
 There are plenty of colours to choose from for the elastic bands that go with your braces.

 Cons: Aesthetically, this is the most obvious orthodontic treatment.
 If you’re looking for something subtle, the other three types of orthodontic treatment will be more suitable for you.

 Also known as clear braces, these are largely similar to stainless steel braces, with the main difference being that tooth-coloured or translucent tooth brackets are used instead of metal brackets.